Lecture notes on Machine Learning applications for global fits

 \subsection{Explainable models: \texttt{SHAP} values}

-We can asses the importance of each parameter in the Machine Learning surrogate at any point of the generated samples by using \texttt{SHAP} values~\cite{2017arXiv170507874L,2018arXiv180203888L}. \texttt{SHAP} values are based in Lloyd Shapley's work on game theory \cite{Shapley+2016+307+318}, who won the Nobel Prize in Economics for it in 2012.
+We can assess the importance of each parameter in the Machine Learning surrogate at any point of the generated samples by using \texttt{SHAP} values~\cite{2017arXiv170507874L,2018arXiv180203888L}. \texttt{SHAP} values are based on Lloyd Shapley's work on game theory \cite{Shapley+2016+307+318}, who won the Nobel Prize in Economics for it in 2012.

 The \texttt{SHAP} values are designed with three properties in mind: \begin{itemize} \item \textbf{Local accuracy:} The sum of the \texttt{SHAP} values is equal to the model prediction, at any point of the parameter space. \item \textbf{Missingness:} If any feature is missing, its \texttt{SHAP} value is zero. \item \textbf{Consistency:} If the model is changed so any feature has larger impact, its \texttt{SHAP} value will increase. \end{itemize} It is important to note that \texttt{SHAP} values provide interpretability at the local level: the prediction of each parameter point is explained as a sum of contributions coming from each parameter.
 Obviously, by computing the \texttt{SHAP} values in the whole dataset, we also gain global interpretability, as we learn which parameters are more important over all the parameter space.